k1nky/netbox-otp-plugin/README.md

 The plugin has additional options:
 * `otp_required` - if set to True then two-factor authentication will be always required even if a user doesn't have an OTP device yet.
 False value required to authenticate users only with an OTP device attached only.
 Default: `True`.
 * `issuer` - the issuer parameter for the otpauth URL (see more https://github.com/google/google-authenticator/wiki/Key-Uri-Format).
 Default: `'Netbox'`.
+* `top_level_menu` - if set to True then the plugin menu will be placed at the top level of the menu.

 ### Example